aogz/perforator/README.md

     Options:
     - `repo`: repository name in `owner/name` format, e.g. `facebook/react` or `django/django`.
     - `limit` (default: 10): number of PRs/tickets to collect data from.
-Currently, max value is 100, this will be changed in future.
+    - `skip` (default: 0): number of PRs/tickets to skip from the beggining of the list.

     Examples:
     ```bash